wp-plugins/slickr-flickr/readme.txt

 Donate link: http://www.slickrflickr.com/donate/
 Tags: wordpress flickr plugin, flickr wordpress plugin, flickr slideshow, flickr gallery, flickr galleria, flickr photo gallery, lightbox, fancybox, shadowbox, slimbox, prettyPhoto, thickbox, wp-prettyphoto, shutterbox, slideshow lightbox
 Requires at least: 2.8
-Tested up to: 3.1.1
+Tested up to: 3.1.2
-Stable tag: 1.27
+Stable tag: 1.28
-A Flickr WordPress plugin that displays your photos either as a gallery, a galleria or a unbranded slideshow in posts, pages, or sidebar widgets
+A Flickr WordPress plugin that displays your photos either as a gallery, a galleria or a unbranded slideshow in posts, pages, and sidebar widgets.

 == Description ==
 * Displays Flickr photos as a gallery, a galleria, or an unbranded slideshow (i.e. not Flickr's own slideshow widget)